cvalle02/test-analytic-resource-library/_pages/tutorials.md

 | Second-Hand-Smoke-Exposure-By-Indicator-Status | A class to identify if a person has been exposed to second hand smoke or has not been exposed to second hand smoke during an implicit time period.   |    2016-1523 |
 | Social-Affect-+-Restricted-And-RepetitiveBehaviorTotal | A component of the autism assessment instrument Autism Diagnostic Observation Schedule (ADOS); Specifically, it is the Social Affect (SA) + Restricted and Repetitive Behavior (RRB) Total for ADOS.   |    2016-1438 |
 | Social-Relation | A social entity that describes a relationship between two or more individuals or groups.   | 2017-1762|

-### 4. DATA OUTPUT USER GUIDES

-_How do I access DOIs to use them to cite HHEAR data?_

-TO BE WRITTEN.

-_How do I share files with others?_

-Note: Both users **SHOULD** have an account in order to share files.

-1. At the top of the page, there will be a ribbon with multiple links.
-Begin by navigating to the Data Level Search then clicking on the hyperlink, **HHEAR Data Center**.
-If not yet logged-in, you will be prompted to do so before continuing.
-2. The following webpage should be the HHEAR Harmonized Data Portal.
-Under the **Data Search and Retrieval Options**, select **Retrieve Datasets/Codebooks** redirecting to the **Current Working Files Folder**, where all previously and currently downloaded files should be located.
-3. Select the file to share by checking the box on the left-most column.
-Under the column, **File Operations** select the button to share which will redirect you to a webpage.
-Here you will select **Add New Viewer** where you will provide the e-mail of the user to share the data file with.
-Keep in mind the e-mail needs to be the exact e-mail associated with the HHEAR account.
-4. To complete sharing the file, click on the green plus sign icon under the field, **Actions.**

-5. Once shared, the recipient can view the file by navigating to their Current Working Files Folder (see instructions above) and clicking on the two dots located underneath the column **Working Files** right underneath the first row.
-From the list of e-mails provided, select the e-mail address of the file sender.
-6. Scroll within the downloads to find the file shared, which should include two options: **Preview** and **Download.** Select Download to begin downloading the file.